Stephen Danz & Associates Fights for the Rights of Injured Employees

 To encourage whistleblowers to step forward, many government agencies offer those who disclose fraud a percentage of the recovery.
 Our law firm helps workers make sure they disclose the fraud in the correct way so they’ll be eligible for the percentage.

 Discrimination lawsuits.
-There are federal and California laws that prohibit many employers from discriminating based on national original, race, gender, age, disability, pregnancy, or sexual orientation.
+There are federal and California laws that prohibit many employers from discriminating based on national origin, race, gender, age, disability, pregnancy, or sexual orientation.
 Discrimination laws apply to the hiring and firing of employees.
 The laws also apply to employers who fail to promote or train eligible employees.
 Employers also cannot create a hostile work environment to pressure the employee into quitting.

 Sexual harassment.
 Employers cannot unduly use their authority at work to gain sexual favors or make the employee feel unsafe or uncomfortable.
 Sexual harassment is inexcusable.
-We hold unscrupulous employers accountable by demanding that the harassment cease immediately, that the employer pay for damages caused by the harassment, and that the employer be penalized to stop future misconduct.
+We hold unscrupulous employers accountable by demanding that the harassment cease immediately, that the employer pays for damages caused by the harassment, and that the employer be penalized to stop the future misconduct.

 Medical leave to help the sick or those who are new to the family.
 There are federal and state medical leave acts that give eligible children, parent, and spouses, the right to take unpaid leave to help someone in the family who is ill or to help a newborn or newly adopted child adjust.
 Our San Bernardino Family Medical Leave Act lawyers understand when employees can take time off and what their remedies are when the employer doesn’t allow the leave.

 Workers compensation.
 Employees who are injured while working or need to stop working because of an occupational illness have the right to get 2/3 of their lost wages until they can return to the work and to have their medical bills paid.
 Employees with permanent disabilities may be entitled to additional benefits.
-Employees may also be entitled to vocational benefits so that they can learn a new job.
+Employees may also be entitled to vocational benefits so that they can learn for a new job.

 Intellectual property.
 Our San Bernardino attorneys aggressively fight employers who wrongfully accuse employees of misappropriating trade secrets and other types of intellectual property